rileyr/apic/README.md

 # apic

-api clients, because who has time for that?
+api clients, because who has time for that? this is a little library to gsd

 ## http